-In Jimi's honor, here's a few of my all-time fave Hendrix videos/tunes
+In Jimi's memory, here are a few of my all-time fave Hendrix videos/tunes